Range Rover Sport vs. The Competition

 Powerful and Sporty Engines

 The Range Rover Sport offers an exciting drive with four engines to choose from.
-The base powertrain is headed by a 3.0L inline-6 that generates 355 horsepower and 369 lb-ft of torque to help you accelerate on your weekend journeys.
+The base powertrain is headed by a 3.0L inline-6 engine that generates 355 horsepower and 369 lb-ft of torque to help you accelerate on your weekend journeys.

 The Q7 only offers two engines.
 The first option is a 2.0L 4-cylinder engine that gets up to 261 horsepower and 273 lb-ft of torque.
-The other selection is an available 3.0L 6-cylinder engine that features up to 335 horsepower and 369 lb-ft of torque—less horsepower than and the same amount of torque as the standard engine of the Range Rover Sport.
+The other selection is an available 3.0L 6-cylinder engine that features up to 335 horsepower and 369 lb-ft of torque—less horsepower and the same amount of torque as the standard engine of the Range Rover Sport.

-Plug In to Power Up
+Plug in to Power Up

 The Range Rover Sport can also change how you drive since this SUV is available as a plug-in hybrid model.
-It pairs an electric motor to the inline-6 for a combined 543 horsepower.
+It pairs an electric motor to the inline-6 for a max combined 543 horsepower.

 While you’ll enjoy heart-pounding power, you can also save time at the gas pump and enjoy limitless miles in this Range Rover.
 Without a comparable plug-in hybrid model, the Q7 falls behind in this race.